paul-hammant/paranamer/README.md

 }
 ```

 AnnotationParanamer takes a delegate paranamer instance as an optional constructor arg.
-This will allow constructors and methods to only partly leverage @Named, with other parameters having non-annotated parameter names (the via say DefaulParanamer or <code>BytecodeReadingParanamer</code>).
+This will allow constructors and methods to only partly leverage <code>@Named</code>, with other parameters having non-annotated parameter names (the via say <code>DefaulParanamer</code> or <code>BytecodeReadingParanamer</code>).

-If you have an alternate annotation to @Named, then you can specify that in a subclass of AnnotationParanamer that overrides two methods isNamed and getNamedValue.
-Your overridden methods should do the equivalent of 'return ann instanceof Named;' and 'return ((Named) ann).value();' respectively.
+If you have an alternate annotation to <code>@Named</code>, then you can specify that in a subclass of <code>AnnotationParanamer</code> that overrides two methods isNamed and getNamedValue.
+Your overridden methods should do the equivalent of 'return an instance of Named' and <code>return ((Named) ann).value();</code> respectively.

 If you are using @Named from JSR 330, you will need it in your classpath of course.
-In Maven terms, Paranamer is built with the 'javax.atinject' module as an optional dependency.
+In Maven terms, Paranamer is built with the <code>javax.atinject</code> module as an optional dependency.

 ## CachingParanamer